Code-Institute-Submissions/portfolio_milestone/README.md

 ## User Stories

 To help develop the site I created some user stories from my perspective as the site owner, along with user stories for potential employeers or clients.
-By doing this, it helped me to identify what was important information that needed to be included and also helped me to identify things that I could leave out so that the site doesn't become to bloated with content or difficult to navigate.
+By doing this, it helped me to identify what was important information that needed to be included and also helped me to identify things that I could leave out so that the site doesn't become overly bloated with content or difficult to navigate.

 ### My Perspective:

-1. As the owner I won't a site that will act as an introduction to potential employers/clients.
+1. As the owner I would like a site that will act as an introduction to potential employers/clients.
 2. As the owner I would like a site that would highlight my technical skills.
 3. As the owner I won't like a site that would showcase some of my projects.
 4. As the owner I would like a site that would allow a member of the public to contact me.